 He believed by using fresh dough and quality ingredients, he could make the same great-tasting pizza that locally owned shops offered but didn’t deliver.
 Papa John’s is now the third-largest pizza chain in the world, with more than 4,700 restaurants in 50 states and 38 countries and territories, and a market capitalization of $2.2 billion.

 Schnatter was inducted into the Louisville Achievement Business Hall of Fame in 2000 and the Junior Achievement U.S. Business Hall of Fame.

 Tuesday, April 19 / 6:30 pm / Loeb Playhouse

 Shultz, an economist, served in President Richard M. Nixon’s administration as secretary of labor from 1969-70, director of the Office of Management and Budget from 1970-72 and as treasury secretary from 1972-74.
 He also served in President Ronald Reagan’s administration as secretary of state from 1982-89.
 He is one of only two individuals to serve in four U.S. Cabinet positions.
 The other is Elliot Richardson.

-Before entering government service, he was professor of economics at Massachusetts Institute of Technology and the University of Chicago, serving from 1962-69 as dean of the University of Chicago Graduate School of Business.
-Between 1974 and 1982, he was an executive at Bechtel, becoming the firm's first president.
+Before entering government service, he was professor of economics at Massachusetts Institute of Technology and the University of Chicago, serving from 1962-69 as the dean of the University of Chicago Graduate School of Business.
+Between 1974 and 1982, he was an executive at Bechtel, becoming the firm’s first president.

 He is the Thomas W. and Susan B. Ford Distinguished Fellow at the Hoover Institution at Stanford University.